antoniosh97/Recommender-System-2023/README.md

 pip install -r requirements.txt

 ```
-These commands will create a new environment called "final-project" with Python version 3.8 and install all the required packages listed in the "requirements.txt" file.
+These commands will create a new environment called "final-project" with Python version 3.8 and install all the required packages listed in the "requirements.txt" file.<br /><br />

-### Set the variables in the __init__ function of the Main class
+**Set the variables in the __init__ function of the Main class**
 * **dataset**: the name of the dataset to use.
 Set it to "Amazon" or "movie lens".
 * **device**: the device to use for training.
 Set it to torch.device('cuda') to use the GPU, or torch.device('cpu') to use the CPU. (automatically tries to use CUDA if available)
 * **test_mode**: set it to True to use a smaller dataset for testing purposes.